vlad-kytsia/autosonthego-wordpress-project/README.md

 * Key files of the custom WordPress theme
 * Front-end source files (CSS, JS, HTML parts)
-* Screenshots of the website
+* Screenshot of the website
 * Demo video

 > WordPress core files and plugins are not included.